‘Star Wars: The Last Jedi’ Spoilers: What Were Luke Skywalker’s First Words?

 — Luke Skywalker (@MentorSkywalker) March 8, 2017

 Meanwhile, Yahoo!
 News sat down with John Boyega — the actor who plays the renegade Stormtrooper Finn — in the hopes of getting more Star Wars: The Last Jedi spoilers.
-And while the actor — who will next be seen in Pacific Rim 2 — didn’t give away too much in terms of spoilers, he certainly sang the praises of the film and all it had done both for his career and for the careers of his co-stars.
+And while the actor — who will next be seen in Pacific Rim 2 — didn’t give away too much regarding spoilers, he certainly sang the praises of the film and all it had done both for his career and for the careers of his co-stars.

 But there’s one thing that Boyega has in common with the other Star Wars actors: he’s perplexed by the clunky dialogue.

 “Boyega’s in good company among Star Wars actors who’ve spoken up about how tricky it is to credibly deliver the series’ outlandish names, places, and technical jargon.
-As Peter Biskind recounted in Easy Riders, Raging Bulls: How the Sex-Drugs-and-Rock ‘N’ Roll Generation Saved Hollywood, his seminal book about movies in the ’70s, Harrison Ford once famously told George Lucas about his Star Wars script, “George, you can type this s–t, but you sure can’t say it.””
+As Peter Biskind recounted in Easy Riders, Raging Bulls: How the Sex-Drugs-and-Rock ‘N’ Roll Generation Saved Hollywood, his seminal book about movies in the ’70s, Harrison Ford once famously told George Lucas about his Star Wars script, ‘George, you can type this s**t, but you sure can’t say it.'”

 A gift from @riancjohnson expressing my frustration with the most complex Star Wars lingo.
 You'll find out more later !